Commentary on the Old Testament - Page 1

 Proverbs 8,22-31

-22 The Lord brought me forth as the first of his works, before his deeds of old; 23 When there were no watery depths, I was given birth, when there were no springs overflowing with water; 24 When there were no watery depths, I was given birth, when there were no springs overflowing with water; 25 before the mountains were settled in place, before the hills, I was given birth, 26 before he made the world or its fields or any of the dust of the earth.
+22 The Lord brought me forth as the first of his works, before his deeds of old; 23 I was set up from everlasting, from the beginning, or ever the earth was.
+24 When there were no watery depths, I was given birth, when there were no springs overflowing with water; 25 before the mountains were settled in place, before the hills, I was given birth, 26 before he made the world or its fields or any of the dust of the earth.
 27 I was there when he set the heavens in place, when he marked out the horizon on the face of the deep, 28 when he established the clouds above and fixed securely the fountains of the deep, 29 when he gave the sea its boundary so the waters would not overstep his command, and when he marked out the foundations of the earth.
 30 Then I was constantly at his side.
-I was filled with delight day after day, rejoicing always in his presence, 31 rejoicing in his whole world
+I was filled with delight day after day, rejoicing always in his presence, 31 rejoicing in his whole world and delighting in mankind.

 Wisdom (Hebrew: chokmâh) and prudence (Hebrew: ‛ormâh) are neither names nor descriptions of persons.
 In the book of Proverbs they are merely personified.
 This is a figurative form of expression in which human characteristics or actions are attributed to factual or abstract things.
 The use of this poetic stylistic device is intended to place particular emphasis on what is being said.
 Personalizing things was common among Jews.
-In the Bible, the concepts of word, wisdom, folly, doctrine, death, cities, nature, money and sin are personified.
+In the Bible, the concepts of word, wisdom, folly, doctrine, death, cities, nature, money, sin are personified.
 In chapter 9 there is also a personification of folly (Hebrew: kesîylûth).
 No one would claim that folly is an image or synonym for a real person.
 Wisdom and prudence are qualities of GOD that determine His actions.
 Nowhere does it say that wisdom is GOD.
 Nor is it called "LORD".
 The personification is intended to visually illustrate the virtuous qualities of wisdom and the role it plays in GOD's act of creation.
 Nowhere in the New Testament is Jesus linked to the wisdom of Proverbs 8 through a quote.
 In addition, in Proverbs 7,4 wisdom is referred to as a sister (Hebrew: 'âchôth).
 This also speaks against a connection with Jesus.
 Proverbs 1,20 f. says that wisdom "calls in the streets and in the gates of Israel".
 But nowhere do we read anything about the work of Jesus in the Old Testament.
 Besides, GOD is identified as Creator in Proverbs 8; not wisdom.

 Gen 4,6 f. / Jdg 9,8-15 / Job 28,22 / Pro 9,13-18 / isa 44,23 + 49,13 + 55,12 / Mt 6,24 / Joh 5,26 / 1st Cor 8,6 / 1st Tim 6,6 / Heb 4,12